Foam Under Footings

 Tomorrow’s Energy forms are rated at R-38.
 The insulation and the slab have a total thickness of about 15.8 inches.

 For energy nerds obsessed with insulation details and the problem of thermal bridging, insulated raft foundations are aesthetically satisfying.
 I predict that the growing interest in the Passivhaus standard in the U.S. and Canada will eventually lure European manufacturers of insulated raft forms to begin distributing their products on this side of the Atlantic.
-In the meantime, North American builders who want to build an insulated raft foundation will need to use ordinary XPS or EPS panels and removable perimeter forms.
+North American builders who want to build an insulated raft foundation can choose from two approaches: they can purchase components from Bygghouse in New Jersey or Legalett in Canada, or they can cobble together foundation forms using ordinary XPS or EPS panels held in place by conventional removable foundation forms.

 To see a video of workers installing rigid foam at a foam-under-footings job, click here.